Kristiansand, Norway

 When we asked people what advice they would give someone preparing to move to Kristiansand, they said:

 "Expats considering retiring in Kristiansand should be aware that the cost of living is relatively high compared to other parts of the country.
 It is important to research the local housing market and the availability of rental properties before making a decision.
 Additionally, expats should be aware that the climate in Kristiansand is generally mild, with temperatures rarely dropping below freezing.
 English is widely spoken in the city, making it easier for expats to settle in.
-Finally, expats should be aware that the city is well-connected to the rest of Norway, with regular bus and train services to other major cities," said one expat in Kristiansand.
+Finally, expats should be aware that the city is well-connected to the rest of Norway, with regular bus and train services to other major cities," wrote a member in Kristiansand.

 Get Quote